Buta (rapper)

-Betim Januzi (/sq/; born 29 March 1995), known professionally as Buta, is a Kosovar rapper who predominately raps in Albanian.
+Betim Januzi (/sq/; born 29 March 1995), known professionally as Buta, is a Kosovo-Albanian rapper.

 Life and career

 1995–2017: Early life and career beginnings

 Betim Januzi was born on 29 March 1995 into an Albanian family in the city of Ferizaj, then part of the FR Yugoslavia, present Kosovo.
 He discovered his passion for music at an early age and began writing songs at the age of twelve.
 In 2010 he released his first and only song for that year titled "Guillotine".
 In 2011 he released a number of singles under the name "butacrunk" on YouTube.
 In 2012 he joined the musical collective Ham Skwad Global and released his first videoclip named "Kqyre" which was part of his first mixtape named "Rolling Stoned Vol. I".
 In 2013 he released "Rolling Stoned Vol. II".

-In 2014 Buta released another music videoclip and another single "200 kmh" & "Flex".
-At the end of 2014 he moved out of Ferizaj to Tirane where he studied economics at "Universiteti Mesdhetar i Shqipërisë".
+In 2014, Buta released the single "200 kmh" & "Flex".
+At the end of 2014 he moved to the capital city of Albania, Tirana, where he studied economics at "Universiteti Mesdhetar i Shqipërisë".

 In 2015 Buta released EP named "Z. Ndjenja".
 In this EP you can hear Buta's trap influence and his unique sound whereas his older songs which were influenced by Hip Hop.
 Buta claims he's always been into trap and was inspired by artists such as Lil Wayne.
 In 2016 Buta released EP named "Dr. Zhivago".
 Dr. Zhivago was particularly important due to the song "Hashish Thaqi" which is one of his most streamed songs of all time.
 In late 2016 he released the EP "Nino Brown" in collaboration with Pllug Bois.

 In February 2017, he signed contract with the Albanian music label Nesër.
 In July 2017, he announced his follow-up single "Mbi Re" in collaboration with Albanian rapper Ledri Vula and peaked at number seventeen in Albania.
 On 1st of May 2017 he released "Pranvere / Vere '17" with hits such as "Sorry".
 Mc Kresha also featured in this album in the song "Opps".
 In November 2017 Buta released the single "Z. Ndjenja 2".
 In December 2017, he collaborated with German-Albanian rapper Dardan on the single "Tango & Cash", which peaked at eighty four in Albania.